• Skip to main content

 Once the inspection is over, you can water the plant adequately.

+Whenever you water the plant after a long time, water it thoroughly.
 Let it drain out from the drainage holes so that it will ensure the roots have received enough water supply.

 Note: If you have already watered the plant a couple of days back, you don’t have to repeat the same process.